aayushmau5/aayushmau5.github.io/content/posts/visitor-pattern.md

 ### The Visitor pattern

-We are finally here!!
-Let's learn what is this visitor pattern all about and how can it be used to solve the problem above.
+Now that we have seen the problem we face, lets learn what is visitor pattern and how can it be used to solve this problem.

 From [wikipedia](https://en.wikipedia.org/wiki/Visitor_pattern):